mozilla-services/docs/source/howtos/run-fxa.rst

       - identity.fxaccounts.remote.force_auth.uri
       - identity.fxaccounts.settings.uri

+    - You'll also need to run your own sync server -- see below.

+    - You might have to restart Firefox for these changes to take effect.

 Since Firefox 33, Firefox for Android has supported custom Firefox Account (and sync) servers.
 For Firefox 44 and later, enter "about:config" in the URL bar, search for items containing "fxaccounts", and edit them to use your self-hosted